k-seth/ClanRecruitingBot/README.md

 # ClanRecruitingBot
 Author: Seth Kuipers

-A Discord bot to help clans in World of Tanks with recruiting
+A Discord bot to help clans in World of Tanks with recruiting.

-##### Note: This repo is still in development and testing.
-While it may work, it is subject to change or instability.

 This repository focuses on providing a fully featured, but highly customizable, Discord bot for a variety of clans.
 The bot comes set up for a mid to top clan on the NA server.
 Below are the default settings.
 Additionally, provided is an outline for how you can change the bot to suit your needs.

 ### Prerequisites